Hike to the Peak of Mount Burdell in Marin County

-If you’re gonna go big on a spring hike, make it at Marin County’s biggest open space preserve, Mount Burdell.
+If you’re gonna go big on a hike, make it at Marin County’s biggest open space preserve, Mount Burdell.
 And go to the summit.
 You’ll be sharing the trail with grazing cows, poppies galore, and beautiful birds on this 5-mile (round-trip) adventure.

 The vastness of the preserve delivers rolling spring hills from the get-go.
 Start on the Michako Trail, heading east.
 The sprawling meadow splashes with poppies, blue-eyed grass, buttercups, mules ears, and other blooming beauties.
 Enjoy views of San Pablo Bay in the distance.